Sharpe's Peril

-Sharpe's Peril is a 2008 British TV film, usually shown in two parts, which is part of an ITV series based on Bernard Cornwell's historical fiction novels about the English soldier Richard Sharpe during the Napoleonic Wars.
+Sharpe's Peril is a 2008 British TV film, and the 16th and final episode of the ITV series based on Bernard Cornwell's historical fiction novels about the English soldier Richard Sharpe during the Napoleonic Wars.
 Unlike most parts of the TV series, Sharpe's Peril and the preceding Sharpe's Challenge are not based on Cornwell's novels.
 Both are set in 1817, two years after Sharpe has retired as a farmer in Normandy, so chronologically they come after Sharpe's Assassin (1815) and before Sharpe's Devil (1820–1821).
 In Sharpe's Challenge and Sharpe's Peril, Sharpe and his comrade-in-arms, Patrick Harper, are called out of retirement and asked to go to India.

 Plot

 After the events of Sharpe's Challenge, Richard Sharpe and Patrick Harper reluctantly agree to escort Marie-Angelique Bonnet to the hill fort of Kalimgong, where her fiancé, Major Joubert, is stationed.
 They encounter a baggage train heading to Madras, made up of soldiers from the King's and the East India Company's armies, commanded by the young Ensign Beauclere, engineer Major Tredinnick, and Subedar Pillai.
 Included in the train is a redcoat prisoner named Barabbas, an Indian princess and her retinue, and Tredinnick's pregnant wife.
 The train is attacked by forces of the bandit Chitu, the Subedar is wounded, and they are saved by the timely arrival of Colonel Dragomirov's cavalry squadron.

 With no one more qualified, Sharpe is forced to take command.
 He discovers Barabbas is the son of Obadiah Hakeswill, the man who murdered Sharpe's first wife.
 Harper stops the enraged Sharpe from killing Barabbas on the spot.
 Colour-Sergeant Wormwood dislikes Sharpe's methods and fosters feelings of resentment among his men, worsened when Sharpe punishes two of Wormwood's men for drunkenness and attempted rape.

 Sharpe and Harper find the entire garrison at Kalimgong has been killed, with the exception of the fort's commander, General Sir Henry Simmerson, Sharpe's old enemy.
 Staked to the ground, naked in the courtyard, Simmerson's mind is addled with the heat, and he seems to only speak nonsense, such as "save the harvest."
 Major Joubert is not among the dead, to Marie-Angelique's relief, but neither are the Company ledgers that reveal what has been stolen from the fort.
 The Subedar dies.

 Continuing on, the train finds a farming village destroyed by bandits, the entire harvest stolen, and everyone dead but a young girl who witnessed the attack.
 Between what the girl saw and Simmerson's addled ramblings, Sharpe realises aside from growing opium for the company, Dragomirov and Joubert are responsible for the slaughter in the village and at Kalimgong, using bandits as scapegoats.